ja-git-zz/Spotify/README.md

 ---

-# Spotify Music Categorization System
+# Spotify Project

-This project presents a Music Categorizarion System built using the Spotify API and Python.
-The system leverages advanced data analysis and machine learning techniques to propose playlists.
+This project presents a Music Categorization and Playlist Creation System built using the Spotify API and Python.
+Sole purpose of this project is to manage your personal library by creating new playlists and adding your favourite tracks.
+All of that by utilizing common machine learning libraries and basic knowledge of music genres.

 ## Introduction

-This solution shall be able toorganize all my liked Spotify songs into several playlists.
+This solution is able to manage your personal library. (-> Moves all your liked songs into manageable playlists)

 ## Features
 <!--